matheus-calixto-silva/my-products-api/readme.md

 ## Licença

 Este projeto está licenciado sob a licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para obter mais informações.